If you’ve never tried one of our journals and are curious what they’re like, get a free sample of our monthly prompts here!

-- Big Goals – This was a fun add!
-I know many of you set goals using your powersheets as I mentioned above (And if you don’t I highly recommend them!).
+- Big Goals – This is a fun section!
+I know many of you set goals using your Powersheets as I mentioned above (And if you don’t I highly recommend them!).
 I wanted a specific place you can pray for your goals.
 I think praying for our goals is important.
 It’s inviting God to be a part of them, surrendering our vision to Him if He has a better plan, and asking for Him to come along side us and give us strength knowing we can’t achieve anything of value without him.

-- Adoration section – Many of you have heard of the acronym ACTS as a way to pray: Adoration, Confession, Thanksgiving and Supplication.
-Our conversations journal has been where I pray prayers of confession (and more of course!!).
-Our gratitude journal has been where I have written out things I am thankful for.
-And our prayer journal is obviously where we pray prayers of supplication.
-I wanted to incorporate adoration into our products as well!
+- Adoration section – Many of you have heard of the acronym ACTS as a way to pray: Adoration, Confession, Thanksgiving, and Supplication.
+Our conversations section has been where I pray prayers of confession (and more of course!!).
+Our gratitude section is where I have written out things I am thankful for.
+And our prompts section is obviously where we pray prayers of supplication.
+I wanted to incorporate adoration into our journal as well!
 So each month, this is a place to write out a quality or two of God that you want to meditate on each month.
 Maybe if you are struggling with faith over financial issues, your word is Jehovah Jireh which means God our provider.
 It might even prompt what you study in the Bible that month too.

 - 6 techniques to wake up a dull prayer life

 9 tips for creating a habit of prayer

 - How to practice silence & solitude